keyboard_arrow_up

 How Aluminium Is Made

-Bayer's process is still the standard means of production for most of the industrial aluminum today.
-It is a complicated process involving mining, extracting, smelting, and casting.
+Bayer's process remains the standard for most industrial aluminum production today.
+This complex method involves several stages, including mining, extraction, smelting, and casting.

 • Africa